reiugit/ProgressClassForMessagesFromAsyncMethods/README.md

 # Progress<T> class for messages from async methods

-## The caller of async methods can receive these mesages.
+<b>The caller of async methods can process mesages from these async methods.</>

 * The caller creates a Progress<T> instance with a handler for the reported data.
 * The caller then calls the async method with the Progress<T> instance as an argument.